mammadu/my_blockchain/README.md

 After calling sync, calling ls -l creates a segfault

 Debug blocks* duplicate_block_list(blocks* head) segfaulting due to a read memory access.
+    This is most likely due to sync_blocks overwriting the values of the blocks at each node